Understanding Drug Abuse

 - Not wanting to quit for fear of withdrawal symptoms

 Drinking and drug abuse among college students can be downplayed or dismissed as part of the college experience.
 However, it is during this critical phase of a young person’s life that he or she may become dependent on these substances rather than grow out of use.
-If you think someone you know is addicted to drugs or alcohol, get in touch with one of our treatment specialists now.
+If you think someone you know is addicted to drugs or alcohol, get in touch with one of our treatment specialists.

 See how Jerry